GSK plc (GSK) Shares Decline Despite Market Challenges

 GSK’s Market Performance

-GSK’s stock has seen a 1.94% increase for the week, with a 0.44% rise in the past month and a 4.50% gain in the past quarter.
-The volatility ratio for the week is 1.15%, and the volatility levels for the past 30 days are at 1.22% for GSK plc The simple moving average for the last 20 days is -0.74% for GSK stock, with a simple moving average of 5.77% for the last 200 days.
+GSK’s stock has seen a 1.57% increase for the week, with a -3.24% drop in the past month and a 4.05% gain in the past quarter.
+The volatility ratio for the week is 1.26%, and the volatility levels for the past 30 days are at 1.23% for GSK plc The simple moving average for the past 20 days is -0.34% for GSK’s stock, with a 6.13% simple moving average for the past 200 days.

 Stock Fundamentals for GSK